 Manually adding a Laser¶

-If LightBurn can't automatically add your laser, because it's not connected to your computer, or is connected over a network, you can click the 'Create Manually' on the Devices page.
+If LightBurn can't automatically add your laser, because it's not connected to your computer, or is connected over a network, you can add a laser manually.

 I don't have a laser right now!

 If you don't have a laser hooked up to your computer, you can create a laser manually as shown below, using your best guess for the settings.
 If you have a specific laser in mind, you can look up the appropriate settings for it in that machine's support.

 Start by clicking the Devices button in the Laser window to open the Devices Page.

 Click the Create Manually button on the Devices page.

 LightBurn will open the New Device Wizard, and the first thing you'll see is a list of the controllers supported by your version of LightBurn:

 Choose the entry that matches the type of controller or firmware in your laser and click Next.

 The next step is choosing how you connect to your laser.
 The choices you see will depend on the type of connection methods supported by your controller and LightBurn.
 Serial/USB is the most common.
 Some controllers allow connection by Ethernet (note that this includes both WIFI and wired).